 Application Fee

 The application fee is $4,000 for 9% LIHTC and $5,000 for 4% for the initial application requesting Tax Exempt Bond (TEB) financing.
 The final allocation application fee for TEB projects requesting an allocation of LIHTCs will also be $5,000.
+Any re-applications for TEB authorization that require a reapproval by the Board of Finance will have an additional $10,000 application fee and fees for Division consultants related to bond financial close may be increased as well.

 Reservation Fee